Hero image Capitol to Classroom orange

 Texas icon

-Thousands of Texans spoke up this Session about what they value and want for the good of public education.
-When lawmakers worked together in response to those voices, we found the most positive moments in our Capitol.
+Thousands of Texans spoke up this past legislative session about what they value and want for public education.
+When lawmakers worked together in response to those voices, we found positive moments in our Capitol.

 Effective public education advocacy is a year-round effort.